-- Silica gel.
+- Silica gel

-- Activated alumina.
+- Activated Alumina

-- Molecular sieve.
+- Molecular Sieve

 Water is removed from the natural gas by physical adsorption on a fixed bed of adsorbent.
-The water is subsequently desorbed by thermal regeneration using dry gas at elevated temperature (i.e. temperature swing adsorption (TSA), as distinct from pressure swing adsorption (PSA), which relies on reduced pressure for regeneration).
+The water is subsequently desorbed by thermal regeneration using dry gas at elevated temperature i.e. Temperature Swing Adsorption (TSA) as distinct from Pressure Swing Adsorption (PSA) which relies on reduced pressure for regeneration.

 Silica gel is a pure form of silicon dioxide that has a high affinity for water and requires a relatively small heat load for regeneration.
-It offers the ability to meet both hydrocarbon and water dew point specifications in one process system, which is highly beneficial compared to either alumina or molecular sieve.
+It offers the ability to meet both hydrocarbon and water dew point specification in one process system, which is highly beneficial compared to either alumina or molecular sieve.

-Different grades of molecular sieve allow adsorption of different contaminants and sulfur compounds, as well as water, can be removed to very low levels.
-The applicability of molecular sieve for dehydration can therefore depend on the presence, or absence, of sulfur compounds.
+Different grades of molecular sieve allow adsorption of different contaminants and sulphur compounds can be removed, as well as water, to very low levels.
+The applicability of molecular sieve for dehydration can therefore depend on the presence or not of sulphur compounds.

-Condensation by refrigeration
+Condensation by refrigeration with glycol or methanol injection